Dimensional reduction in quantum spin-1/2 system on a 1/7-depleted triangular lattice

 Depleting 1/7-sites from the triangular lattice modifies the nature of loops on its dual lattice.
 Figure~\ref{f3}(c) shows the dual lattice of the maple-leaf lattice, where the honeycomb lattice is modified such that the hexagons of the honeycomb lattice surrounding the depleted triangular sites are erased.
 We call this vacant unit hexagon a ``sink".
 Since the center triangular site is depleted, the hexagonal bonds surrounding the sink are never filled by loops or bonds.
 Then, some of the fully packed loops of a honeycomb lattice that crossed the sink can no longer form a closed loop, and their open edges enter the sink.
 We call this description a fully packed loop-string state, whose example is shown in the right panel of Fig. \ref{f3}(c).
 Due to this modification, the total length of the loops and strings are not necessarily the same although they all describe the UUD/DDU state of the maple-leaf lattice.
-Namely, the length of the loop and string varies according to the number of loop-bonds that belonged to the sink which is lost by depletion.
+Namely, the length of the loop and string varies according to the number of loop-bonds that belonged to the sink and are lost by depletion.
 This splits the originally degenerate ground-state manifold of the triangular lattice model into equally spaced hierarchial energy levels (see Fig.~\ref{f2}).
-As shown in Fig.~\ref{f3}(d), the number of red broken bonds that are lost by depletion can distribute between 3 to 6.
-Each depleted bond carries $0.25J_{\rm maple}$ and the energy level spacing amounts to $0.5J_{\rm maple}$ per six-site unit cell of the maple-leaf lattice (see Fig.~\ref{f1}).
+As shown in Fig.~\ref{f3}(d), the number of depleted red broken bonds is between 3 to 6.
+Each depleted bond carries $0.25J_{\rm maple}$ and the energy level spacing amounts to $0.5J_{\rm maple}$ per six-site unit cell(see Fig.~\ref{f1}).